stoneLeaf/aimable/docs/Home.md

 ### Requirements ###

-Skybot runs on Python 2.6 and 2.7.
+Aimable runs on Python 2.6 and 2.7.
 Many of the plugins require [lxml](http://lxml.de/).